simonbesnard1/forest-age-upscale/README.md

 - Commit your changes (git commit -am 'Add new feature').
 - Push to the branch (git push origin feature-branch).
 - Create a new Pull Request.
-- Please make sure your code follows our coding guidelines and passes all tests.

 ## :email: &nbsp;Contact person
 For any questions or inquiries, please contact Simon Besnard (besnard@gfz-potsdam.de)